snrnats/doc-centre/docfx_project/pro/api/help/introduction.md

 ## Authentication

-You will need to provide a valid API key in every API call you make to SortedPRO.
+You will need to provide a valid API key in every call you make to SortedPRO.
 When a new user account is created, PRO generates a unique API key and allocates it to the new user.
 To view your API key:

 1. Log in to the PRO dashboard and select **Settings > Users & Roles > [User Accounts](https://www.electioapp.com/Company/UserAccounts)** to display the **User Accounts** page.
 A list of the user accounts that you have access to is displayed.
 2. Click the **Edit User** button for your account to display your account details.